 Attendees then held a minute of silence in support of Hong Kong, and King requested for attendees to put on face masks that were being distributed.
 While giving face masks to attendees, rally organizers explained that Hong Kong Chief Executive Carrie Lam recently invoked sweeping emergency powers to ban face masks that protesters wore to protect their identities at demonstrations, a move intended to quell pro-democracy protests but has only intensified anger and distrust of the government.

-“This is a reality where children, literal children, have had to put on masks, that have to strike from school because the government has forced them to,” Chong said.
+“This is a reality where children, literal children, have had to put on masks, that have to strike from school because the government has forced them to,” the anonymous student said.
 “These are children that know they are growing up in an age of fear.
 They know that they are fighting for a future that they have no choice but to live in.
 They are out there fighting for my freedom to be here speaking to you all today.
 It’s a tough reality.
 It’s a harsh reality.”

-“It’s also a reality that has brought many beautiful things that I have seen,” Chong said.
+“It’s also a reality that has brought many beautiful things that I have seen,” the anonymous student said.
 “This is a reality that has empowered children with the knowledge, with the capacity, with the agency to know that they can make change as well, that they don’t have to be obedient.
 They don’t have to just listen.
 It’s their time and it is our time as well to stand up.”

 Thailand resident Bright Palakarn ’20 then delivered a speech arguing that this joint venture would only lend credence to the CCP and serve its interests.